NikhilMukraj/spiking-neural-networks/README.md

   - [x] Single coupled neurons
   - [x] Multiple coupled neurons
   - [ ] Single coupled R-STDP
+    - Note: input spike train is being inputted into input layers, depending on how strongly the output neurons are firing (and which neurons are spiking) reward is applied, this input is being inputted for specific duration *it is not instantaneous*
   - [ ] Multiple coupled R-STDP
   - [ ] Testing with weights summing to 1
 - [x] Lattice